Skip to main content

 #

 Autoresearch works best for long loops with a clear metric.
 Give the agent a goal, a guard, and a verification command first.
 Each round should allow only one rollback-friendly change.
+If it drifts, the damage is still contained.

 #